Quick FREE Shipping on Orders $49+*

 Depiction of Raised Relief

 Simply put, Raised Relief is small rises (like bumps) on the surface of the globe in specific areas, generally representing vast mountains or mountain ranges.
-However, one should expect that not every mountain or mountain range will include this feature.
+However, not every mountain or mountain range will include this feature.

 Why isn’t Raised Relief on a globe at scale?